Nondiscrimination Policy and Complaint Procedures

 Protected Status: Genetic Information, Marital Status, Medical Condition, Nationality, Race or Ethnicity (including color or ancestry), Religion or Religious Creed, and Veteran or Military Status

-The CSU does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color and ancestry), religion (or religious creed), and veteran or military status—as these terms are defined in CSU policy—in its programs and activities, including admission and access.
+California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color and ancestry), religion (or religious creed), and veteran or military status—as these terms are defined in CSU Executive Order 1097—in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.
 The Director for the Office of Equity & Diversity has been designated to coordinate the efforts of CSUN to comply with all applicable federal and state laws prohibiting discrimination on these bases.
-Inquiries concerning compliance may be presented to the Office of Equity & Diversity, University Hall Room 285, (818) 677-2077.
-CSU Executive Order 1097 Revised October 5, 2016 (.pdf) (or any successor executive order) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+Inquiries concerning compliance may be presented to the Office of Equity & Diversity, Valera Hall Room 285, (818) 677-2077.
+CSU Executive Order 1097 Revised August 14, 2020 (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.

 Protected Status: Disability

-The CSU does not discriminate on the basis of disability (physical and mental)—as this term is defined in CSU policy—in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of disability (physical and mental)—as this term is defined in CSU Executive Order 1097—in its programs and activities, including admission and access.
 Federal and state laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, prohibit such discrimination.
 The Director for the Office of Equity & Diversity has been designated to coordinate the efforts of CSUN to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
-Inquiries concerning compliance may be presented to the Office of Equity & Diversity, University Hall Room 285, (818) 677-2077.
-CSU Executive Order 1097 Revised October 5, 2016 (.pdf) (or any successor executive order) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+Inquiries concerning compliance may be presented to the Office of Equity & Diversity, Valera Hall Room 285, (818) 677-2077.
+CSU Executive Order 1097 Revised August 14, 2020 (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.

 Protected Status: Gender (or Sex), Gender Identity (including Transgender), Gender Expression and Sexual Orientation

-The CSU does not discriminate on the basis of gender (or sex), gender identity (including transgender), gender expression or sexual orientation—as these terms are defined in CSU policy—in its programs and activities, including admission and access.
+California State University does not discriminate on the basis of gender (or sex), gender (including transgender) identity, gender expression or sexual orientation—as these terms are defined in CSU policy—in its programs and activities, including admission and access.
 Federal and state laws, including Title IX of the Education Amendments of 1972, prohibit such discrimination.
 The Director for the Office of Equity & Diversity has been designated to coordinate the efforts of CSUN to comply with all applicable federal and state laws prohibiting discrimination on these bases.
-Inquiries concerning compliance may be presented to the Office of Equity & Diversity, University Hall Room 285, (818) 677-2077.
-The CSU is committed to providing equal opportunities to all CSU students in all campus programs, including intercollegiate athletics.
-CSU Executive Order 1097 Revised October 5, 2016 (.pdf) (or any successor executive order) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+Inquiries concerning compliance may be presented to the Office of Equity & Diversity, Valera Hall Room 285, (818) 677-2077.
+The California State University is committed to providing equal opportunities to all CSU students in all campus programs, including intercollegiate athletics.
+CSU Executive Order 1097 Revised August 14, 2020 (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.

-Sex Discrimination means an adverse action taken against a student by the CSU, a CSU employee, or another student because of gender or sex (including sexual harassment, sexual misconduct, domestic violence, dating violence and stalking) that is perpetrated against an individual on a basis prohibited by Title IX of the Education Amendments of 1972, 20 U.S.C. §1681 et seq., and its implementing regulations, 34C.F.R.
-Part 106 (Title IX); California Education Code §66250 et seq., and/or California Government Code §11135.
+Sex Discrimination or Gender Discrimination means an adverse action taken against a student by the CSU, a CSU employee, or another student because of gender or sex (including sexual harassment, sexual misconduct, domestic violence, dating violence and stalking).

 Sexual Harassment, a form of sex discrimination, is unwelcome verbal, nonverbal or physical conduct of a sexual nature that includes, but is not limited to, sexual advances, requests for sexual favors, and any other conduct of a sexual nature where:

-- The conduct is sufficiently severe, persistent or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the complainant, and is in fact considered by the complainant, as limiting his or her ability to participate in or benefit from the services, activities or opportunities offered by the university; or
+- The conduct is sufficiently severe, persistent or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the complainant, and is in fact considered by the complainant, as limiting their ability to participate in or benefit from the services, activities or opportunities offered by the university; or

 - The conduct is sufficiently severe, persistent or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the complainant, and is in fact considered by the complainant, as creating an intimidating, hostile or offensive environment.